Airship Data Processing Addendum

 (f)Types of Customer Data:

-• Customer and Account Users: Account User’s login information to the Service;
+• Customer and Account Users: Account User’s login credentials to the Service;

 • Special classes of data.
-Customer is contractually prohibited from processing via the Service any “special classes of data” as defined in Data Protection Laws as well as any individual financial data, credit or debit card numbers, individual health information, or government issued identification numbers.
+Customer is contractually prohibited from processing via the Service any “special categories of data” as defined in Data Protection Laws as well as any Prohibited Data.

 3. RIGHTS OF DATA SUBJECTS AND COOPERATION